What tests are suggested for the diagnosis of diabetes mellitus in cats?

 Once my cat has been started on insulin therapy, what monitoring tests will be necessary?

 When insulin therapy is first started, monitoring your cat's response to therapy by periodic blood glucose determinations is important.
-Ideally, this involves serial blood or serum glucose determinations in the form of a glucose curve.
+Ideally, this involves serial blood or serum glucose measurements in the form of a glucose curve.
 Because of the nature of most cats, hospitalization and serial blood sampling, no matter how gentle, may result in stress-related increases in blood glucose that will confound the results of a glucose curve.
-New technology has allowed the adoption of home glucose monitoring with the use of a simple device.
+New technology has allowed the adoption of home glucose monitoring with the use of a simple device such as an AlphaTRAK®2 or OneTouch Ultra® glucometer.
+A newer method of home testing (FreeStyle Libre) that uses a skin-mounted sensor is currently under investigation.
+Your veterinarian will let you know if they feel this is right for your cat.
 Additional home monitoring can involve the evaluation of urine for the presence of glucose, although this is not a very sensitive way to monitor glucose levels.

-At home, other important things you can do for your cat include monitoring his appetite, water consumption, energy level, and urine output.
+At home, other important things you can do for your cat include monitoring her appetite, water consumption, energy level, grooming habits (unkempt greasy haircoat can indicate lack of diabetic control), and urine output.
 Any changes may signify the need for additional testing and/or adjustments in the insulin dosage.
 It is very important that you do not make adjustments in insulin dosage without first consulting your veterinarian!

 At the beginning of insulin therapy, more frequent (daily) monitoring of blood glucose (with or without urine glucose) is indicated.
 Either very high or very low glucose levels indicate the need for adjustments in insulin dosage with the guidance of your veterinarian.

-Once your cat's optimal insulin dosage has been determined and his diabetes is well regulated, monitoring may involve periodic blood glucose measurement as well as 'spot checks' of urine for the presence of glucose.
+Once your cat's optimal insulin dosage has been determined and her diabetes is well regulated, monitoring may involve regular glucose curves or random 'spot checks' of urine for the presence of glucose.
+Absence of glucose on a urine test can be a concern so if this is found, your veterinarian should be notified.

-Serum fructosamine level is a reliable and easy way to evaluate your cat's response to insulin therapy.
-Fructosamine forms through the binding of glucose to proteins in your cat's blood stream.
-The higher the blood glucose, the greater the amount of fructosamine formed.
-Similarly, the lower the blood glucose, the smaller the amount of fructosamine formed.
+Serum fructosamine level can be used to help evaluate your cat's response to insulin therapy.
 Fructosamine is measured from a single blood sample.
-No special preparation (e.g. fasting) is required before fructosamine testing.
-Serum fructosamine provides us with a retrospective view of the average blood glucose concentration that your cat has achieved over the past 2 to 3 weeks.
-Therefore, it is extremely helpful in long-term monitoring of diabetic cats.
+No special preparation (e.g., fasting) is required before fructosamine testing.
+Serum fructosamine levels are proportional to the average blood glucose concentration that your cat has achieved over the past 7 - 14 days.
+Therefore, it can be used in long-term monitoring of diabetic cats.

 Recent changes in blood glucose concentrations are not detected by serum fructosamine levels.
 Therefore, if your cat is showing any behavioral changes that might signal a new insulin requirement, then direct blood glucose levels are more appropriate.